NCAA rifle championships

-The NCAA rifle championships are contested at an annual competition sponsored by the National Collegiate Athletic Association to determine the team and individual champions of co-educational collegiate rifle among its member programs in the United States.
+The NCAA rifle championships are contested at an annual competition sponsored by the National Collegiate Athletic Association to help determine the team as well the individual champions of co-educational collegiate rifle among its member programs in the United States.
 Unlike many NCAA sports, only one National Collegiate championship is held each season with teams from Division I, Division II, and Division III competing together.
-It has been held in mid-March every year since 1980, except 2020.
+It has been held in mid-March every single year since 1980, except 2020.

 The two-day event includes individual and team titles with team scoring based on the aggregate performances of individual shooters across a set of smallbore and air rifle competitions.

-West Virginia have been the most successful program at the team and individual levels; the Mountaineers have won 20 team and 28 individual titles.
+West Virginia has been the most successful program at the team and individual levels; the Mountaineers have won 21 team and 28 individual titles.

-The current team national champions are West Virginia, who won their twentieth team national championship at the 2025 event, held at the Memorial Coliseum at University of Kentucky in Lexington, KY from March 14-15.
-Cecilia Ossi of Alaska won the individual championship for smallbore, while Audrey Gognait of Ole Miss won the individual championship for air rifle.
+The current team national champions are West Virginia, who won their twenty-first team national championship at the 2026 event, which was held at the Covelli Center at Ohio State University in Columbus, Ohio from March 13-14.
+Braden Peiser of Kentucky won the individual championship for smallbore, while Audrey Gognait of Ole Miss won the individual championship for air rifle.

 Background

 Co-ed status

-Under NCAA rules, sports teams that include both men and women are designated as men's teams for purposes of sports sponsorship and scholarship limitations.
+Under the NCAA rules, sports teams that include both men and women are designated as men's teams for purposes of sports sponsorship and scholarship limitations.
 (Note: While all members of NCAA Divisions I and II are limited to the equivalent of 3.6 full scholarships in rifle per school in any academic year, Division II members are also limited to 60 scholarship equivalents in men's sports apart from football and basketball.)
 Nonetheless, rifle has been a coed sport since 1980, a year before the NCAA began holding championships in women's sports.
 Schools sponsoring rifle may field anywhere from one to three teams.
 If a school chooses to sponsor more than one team, it may have any combination of men's, women's, and coed teams.
 Two schools field men's and women's teams, and three field women's and coed teams.